-- ECT survey: Former trainees feedback on their overall training experience and preparation for employment. - Joint observation: University tutors conduct a joint observation with the mentor and will jointly engage in the professional dialogue with the trainee afterwards. - University Tutor records: University tutors collate feedback from trainees and mentors after each school visit. - Moderation of assessment: University tutors work alongside school-based mentors to ensure the consistency of trainee assessment - Assessed Block placement data analysis: The qualitative and quantitative data generated by mentor, university tutor and trainee questionnaire feedback at the end of assessed blocks are analysed. - External Examiner reports: External examiners annually review the quality and consistency of our provision. - Annual course evaluation: The Self-Evaluation Document (SED) and Improvement plan is scrutinised by the university annual evaluation committee.
+- ECT survey: Former trainees' feedback on their overall training experience and preparation for employment. - Joint observation: University link tutors conduct a joint observation with the mentor and will jointly engage in the professional dialogue with the trainee afterwards. - Link Tutor records: University link tutors collate feedback from trainees and mentors after each school visit. - Moderation of assessment: University tutors work alongside school-based mentors to ensure the consistency of trainee assessment - Assessed Block 1 and 3 placement data analysis: The qualitative and quantitative data generated by mentor, link tutor and trainee questionnaire feedback at the end of assessed blocks 1 and 3 are analysed. - External Examiner reports: Colleagues for other ITE partnerships annually review the quality and consistency of our provision. - Annual course evaluation: The Self-Evaluation Document (SED) and Improvement plan is scrutinised by the university annual evaluation committee.

 Our monitoring and evaluations are used to drive Partnership improvements by informing the Self Evaluation Document (SED) and the resulting improvement priorities.
 These priorities are communicated to members of the partnership through partnership committee meetings.
-The overall findings from different surveys and evaluations are shared with school-based colleagues and where specific examples of best practice and/or potential areas for development are identified these are communicated as the need arises.
+The overall themes from different surveys and evaluations are shared with school-based colleagues and where specific examples of best practice and/or potential areas for development are identified these are communicated as the need arises.